‘Ol Man River at Cairo, Illinois

-I’m going to put up a separate post on our visit to Fort Defiance, but the photo up top gives you a sneak peak of what it looks like.
-After our short visit, we headed back the opposite direction (west) on US 60, crossing the Mississippi River this time into Missouri, on a very similar bridge.
+I’m going to put up a separate post on our visit to Fort Defiance.
+The photo up top gives you a sneak peak of what it looks like, though.
+After our short visit, we headed back the opposite direction (west) on US 60.
+This time, we crossed the Mississippi River into Missouri, on a very similar bridge.

 Our route for the rest of the evening took us west on US 60, then south on IH-55, west on US 412, and finally south on US 49 to our ending point for the day, Jonesboro, Arkansas.
-This entire stretch is pretty lame, really – a vast expanse of flat farmland through the Mississippi Delta – but we were treated to a pretty sunset as we rolled west through the bootheel of Missouri.
+This entire stretch is pretty lame, really.
+Expect a vast expanse of flat farmland through the Mississippi Delta.
+But we did enjoy a pretty sunset as we rolled west through the bootheel of Missouri.